 If the value of the drug you have appealed meets a certain dollar amount, you may be able to go on to additional levels of appeal.
-If the dollar amount is less, you cannot appeal any further.
-The written response you receive to your Level 2 appeal will explain who to contact and what to do to ask for a Level 3 appeal.
+If the dollar amount is less, you cannot

 For most situations that involve appeals, the last three levels of appeal work in much the same way.
 Here is who handles the review of your appeal at each of these levels.